Non-square Viewports

 const right = top * aspectRatio;

-Once you have both variables assigned, you use them to generate a projection matrix whose aspect ratio matches the viewport:
+Once we have both variables assigned, we use them to generate a projection matrix whose aspect ratio matches the viewport:

 const clipFromEye = Matrix4.ortho(-right, right, -top, top, near, far);